MarcoLodini/windows365/Windows365/link/warranty.md

 The Microsoft Protection Plan provides extra coverage beyond the warranty to avoid unplanned expenses.

 - Microsoft Extended Hardware Service (EHS) provides extended coverage for mechanical breakdown and electrical failure up to two, three, or four years.
-- Microsoft Complete for Business (CfB), provides all the coverage from EHS plus accidental damage protection for up to two, three, or four years.
+- Microsoft Complete for Business (CfB) provides all the coverage from EHS plus accidental damage protection for up to two, three, or four years.

 You can purchase a Microsoft Protection Plan by: